Hindley is a prison and young offender institution (YOI) in Bickershaw, near Wigan, for men aged 18 and over.

 You can send emails to someone in Hindley using the Email a Prisoner service.

-You might also be able to attach photos and receive replies from the resident, depending on the rules at Hindley.
+You might also be able to attach photos and receive replies, depending on the rules at Hindley.

 You can write at any time.